 Distance: 2 hours | Best for: Nature lovers, fall foliage enthusiasts, families, hikers

-Muskoka is synonymous with classic Canadian cottage country—sparkling lakes, dense forests, and charming small towns.
+Muskoka is shorthand for Canadian cottage country — clear lakes, dense forest, and a handful of lakeside towns — and our Muskoka guide breaks the region down by area.
 This region is absolutely stunning during fall foliage season (late September through October), when the trees paint the landscape in brilliant reds, oranges, and golds.

 Outdoor Activities: Hiking, canoeing, kayaking, and fishing on pristine lakes.
 The Algonquin Provincial Park edge offers incredible backcountry experiences and day-use areas perfect for day-trippers.